Ha Ha Clinton-Dix: College career

 Clinton-Dix was one of seven true freshmen that had playing time in 2011 for the Alabama Crimson Tide football team.
 Alabama won the 2011 national championship as it shut out LSU 21–0.
-In 2012, he led the team with five interceptions, and made seven tackles against Notre Dame in the 2012 championship game, one tackle less than C. J. Mosley.
+In 2012, he tied for the SEC lead with five interceptions, and made seven tackles against Notre Dame in the 2012 championship game, one tackle less than C. J. Mosley.
 Alabama again won the BCS National Championship by blowing out Notre Dame by a score of 42–14.

 On October 3, 2013, Clinton-Dix was suspended indefinitely for unspecified team rules violations, being reinstated after two games.
 He was a consensus selection for the 2013 All-America Team.

 On December 2, 2013, he underwent arthroscopic surgery to repair a torn meniscus in his knee.
 He finished his junior year with 51 tackles and 2 interceptions.
 As a junior in 2013, Clinton-Dix was a first-team All-Southeastern Conference (SEC) selection.
 He was named among the top 5 safeties by NFL Media analyst Charles Davis.

-After the season, he decided to forgo his senior year and enter the 2014 NFL Draft.
+After the season, he decided to forgo his senior year and enter the 2014 NFL draft.
 Clinton-Dix returned to school in 2017 to complete his degree, interning at the Green Bay Police Department.
 He graduated in 2018 with a bachelor's degree in criminal justice.